A specialist group within the Geological Society of Australia

 WHO WE ARE

-Australasian Palaeontologists (AAP) is a specialist group of the Geological Society of Australia for palaeontologists working on Australia.
-AAP publishes 3 publications (see AAP Publication page), organises events including seminars and conferences (see AAP Events page) and awards outstanding palaeontologists and students (see AAP Awards page).
+Australasian Palaeontologists (AAP) is a specialist group of the Geological Society of Australia for palaeontologists working on Australia or interested in Australasian studies.
+AAP publishes three publications (see AAP Publication page), organises events including seminars and conferences (see AAP Events page) and awards outstanding palaeontologists and palaeontology students (see AAP Awards page).
+AAP is represented on the steering committee for Taxonomy Australia.
 AAP is also managing the Fossil National Species List (NSL), and the contributing to the NOW database (AAP Databases page).

 An Australasian Journal of Palaeontology

-Alcheringa publishes articles on aspects of palaeontology and its ramifications into the earth and biological sciences, including taxonomy, biostratigraphy, micropalaeontology, vertebrate palaeontology, palaeobotany, palynology, palaeobiology, palaeoanatomy, palaeoecology, biostratinomy, biogeography, chronobiology, biogeochemistry, and palichnology.
+Alcheringa publishes articles on aspects of palaeontology and its applications into the earth and biological sciences, including taxonomy, biostratigraphy, micropalaeontology, vertebrate palaeontology, palaeobotany, palynology, palaeobiology, palaeoanatomy, palaeoecology, biostratinomy, biogeography, chronobiology, biogeochemistry, and ichnology.

 NATIONAL FOSSILS SPECIES LIST